qadan/ten_million_with_a_hat/README.md

 - STEP 2: wait for like a week
 - STEP 3: actually some part of the stack will probably poop the bed before then (looking at you, fedora ಠ_ಠ).

+Some notes on the Drush options: by default, the islandora:collectionCModel is excluded.
+You can override this by passing an empty string in to `--exclude-collections`.
+In addition, under normal circumstances, if a content model has no associated collections, it is skipped over during the ingest process.
+This can be overridden by using a `--restrict-cms` list that includes that includes that particular content model; it will be added to islandora:dummy_collection.
+Note that this collection will not be ingested.

 ## Customization

 A hook is available, `hook_ten_million_with_a_hat_also_do_these_things`, to modify each ingested object.
 Check ten_million_with_a_hat.api.php for more details.
+Also take a look at the 'modules' folder provided by this repository for example implementations that may be appropriate to your use case.

+Some additional modules that implement this hook are maintained in private repositories, as they work with Islandora extensions that are either privately maintained or otherwise inappropriate to place in a public repository.
+Contact [QA Dan](daitken@discoverygarden.ca) for details.

 ## Jargon

-Because the words "object created via the Ten Million with a Hat ingest process" are a bit long to type out completely, the word "hat" is used to describe these objects in all instances througout the module EXCEPT:
+Because the words "object created via the Ten Million with a Hat ingest process" are a bit long to type out repeatedly in various formss and contexts, the word 'hat' or 'hats' is used to describe these objects in all instances througout the module EXCEPT:

 - the exact written phrase 'Ten Million with a Hat', and
 - functions, variables, constants, etc. using the string `ten_million_with_a_hat`.